SwatiShirke/Road-Traffic-object-detection-and-visualization/README.md

 # Road-Traffic-Object-Detection-and-Visualization

-This repo consists of code for 3D scene visualization of road traffic for Autonomous Vehicles: Lane Detection, vehicle, and pedestrian pose estimation.
+This repository contains code for 3D scene visualization of road traffic for Autonomous Vehicles.
+It includes modules for Lane Detection, Vehicle and Pedestrian Pose Estimation, and Object Detection.

 ## Overview

-Brief description of your project.
-Provide a high-level summary of what the project is about, its purpose, and any key features or functionality.
+This project aims to enhance autonomous vehicle perception by providing accurate detection and visualization of various road elements.
+The key features include lane detection, vehicle and pedestrian pose estimation, and object detection, which are crucial for understanding and navigating complex traffic scenarios.

 ## Demo